How to Clean Laminate Flooring: Best Way to Maintain Laminate Floors

 Identifying a cleaner that maintains the aesthetic appeal and durability of your laminate flooring involves reading labels carefully.
 Look for products that mention they are safe for use on laminate surfaces.

 A good rule of thumb is to avoid anything with abrasive substances or too much moisture content.
-Options like white vinegar mixed with water offer a DIY solution but ensure you follow recommended ratios to prevent harm.
+Options like white vinegar mixed with water offer a DIY solution, but ensure you follow recommended ratios to prevent harm.

 Why You Should Avoid Abrasive Cleaners